From: rachaelchiz

 Date: 08-07-2006, 11:53 AM (14 of 14)

-sounds good that we can learn together!
+Julie - sounds good that we can learn together!
 Congratulations on almost finishing your very first quilt, that's awesome.
 I was looking in a quilting book the other day and saw the Irish chain pattern (or one of them).
 It is so pretty!
 I was actually thinking of doing thaa pattern for my next quilt.
+Well, now that I've got all my pieces sewn together and am now working on the border, I'm enjoying quiliting very much again.
+It is addicting!
+Rach |

 User: rachaelchiz

-Member since: 08-03-2006
+Member since: 08-03-2006 Total posts: 6 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19805.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19805.html